 Eggs and Dairy

-Eggs have had a bad rap in recent decades, but according to the World's Healthiest Foods website, eggs can give you healthy doses of protein--5.5 g per egg--along with choline, which helps with brain function, and all for about 70 to 78 calories per egg.
+Eggs have had a bad rap in recent decades, but eggs can give you healthy doses of protein — 6.28 grams per egg, according to MyPlate — all for about 72 calories per egg.
 Poached and hard boiled eggs are especially healthy for weight loss because they don't include added oils or fats in cooking.
-Milk can be a good source of protein as well, with 8.35 g of protein in one cup of skim milk.
+Milk can be a good source of protein as well, with 8.26 grams of protein in one cup of skim milk.

 Soy and Other Beans